 How CFDs Work

 CFDs allow traders to open positions on an asset’s price direction.
 Traders can go long (buy) if they anticipate the price will rise or go short (sell) if they expect the price to fall.
-The trader’s profit or loss is determined by the difference between the opening and closing prices of the contract.
+The difference between the opening and closing prices of the contract determines the trader’s profit or loss.

 Broker’s Role

-The CFD broker acts as an intermediary, providing the platform and tools necessary for trading.
-Brokers offer access to a range of markets, including forex, indices, commodities, and cryptocurrencies.
+The CFD broker acts as an intermediary, providing the platform and tools for trading.
+Brokers offer access to various markets, including forex, indices, commodities, and cryptocurrencies.

 How Brokers Make Money

 CFD brokers earn money through spreads, commissions, and overnight financing charges.
-The spread is the difference between the buying and selling price of a CFD.
+The spread is the difference between a CFD’s buying and selling prices.
 Commissions are fees charged per trade, and overnight financing is a fee charged when a position is held overnight.

 Does a CFD Broker Trade Against Its Client?